-For investment related projects that support Investment Section members, the Committee on Finance Research vets research proposals on a variety of finance and investment topics.
-The research is generally conducted under the supervision of a https://www.soa.org/research/topics/finance-res-report-list/ https://www.soa.org/research/topics/finance-exp-study-list/ project oversight group.
-This group is comprised of dedicated volunteers with expertise on the specific topic covered by the request for proposal.
+For risk management-related projects that support the JRMS members, the JRMRC vets research proposals on a variety of finance and investment topics.
+The research is generally conducted under the supervision of a project oversight group.
+This group comprises dedicated volunteers with expertise on the specific topic covered by the request for proposal.
 The group is recruited to provide meaningful comments to the researcher along the way to produce a high-quality report.
 It is truly a collaborative process that benefits from the partnership of expert volunteers and highly qualified researchers.
-SOA research staff helps to support the process from the initial idea to the resulting publication.
+SOA research staff support the process from the initial idea to the resulting publication.